Columbia Institute for Ideas and Imagination - 2026-27 Application

 Eligibility and Guidelines

-Columbia Institute for Ideas and Imagination - 2024-25 Fellowship Application
+Columbia Institute for Ideas and Imagination - 2026-27 Fellowship Application

-• Award Period: September 1, 2024–May 31, 2025
+- Award Period: September 1, 2026–May 31, 2027

-• Application Deadline: October 27, 2023 (5:00 PM EST - New York City time zone)
+- Application Deadline: September 30, 2025 (5:00 PM EST - New York City time zone)

 Please note: We cannot accommodate groups.

 The Institute for Ideas and Imagination is a residential program.
 Regular participation within the community of Fellows is a core commitment of acceptance of the fellowship.
 Fellows are required to work at the Columbia Institute for Ideas and Imagination in Paris.
 There will also be opportunities to host workshops and conferences.
 We therefore ask that other professional obligations such as teaching, speaking engagements, and research trips be kept to a minimum for the duration of the fellowship.
-The Institute reserves the right to pro-rate a fellow’s stipend for extensive absences.
+The Institute reserves the right to pro-rate a Fellow’s stipend for extensive absences.

 The Institute for Ideas and Imagination will not accept dossier letters in place of new letters of recommendation.